cabello/django-jobim/README.md

 ============

-A virtual store that wants to make your life easier when you think about selling some personal stuff.
+A virtual store that wants to make your life easier when you think about selling some of your personal stuff.
 You don't need intermediate people or to pay fees.
-It's informal, simple and focus on the main goal: sale.
+It's informal, simple and focus on the main goal: make a deal.

 Running the project
 -------------------